SciGaP/iu-cybergateway-theme/README.md

-# scigap-portal-theme
+# IU-Cybergateway-portal-theme
-PGA theme for SciGaP Website and Portal
+PGA theme for Cybergateway Website and Portal